Pak Army major among six killed in roadside bomb attack

 ALSO READ

-Iran coronavirus death toll rises by 93 to 5,574 - health official
+Iran's coronavirus death toll rises by 76 to 5,650 - health ministry

-Iran says no longer at 'red' status, reports 93 new virus deaths